When was the Museum formed?

 Who runs the Museum and how is it funded?

 The Salcombe Museum Society is a registered charity (no. 268909) and is run entirely by volunteers.
-All our stewards volunteer their time and receive no pay, and all our funds come from the modest admission fees and membership subscriptions and from private donations.
+All our stewards volunteer their time and receive no pay, and all our funds come from donations and membership subscriptions.
 The only exceptions to this are the occasional grants we receive from public bodies to improve our displays and conserve our collections.

 Do think about supporting us by joining the Museum Society.
 As a member you will receive free entry during opening hours as well as other benefits.
 Learn more about membership by going to the Support Us page.